 Because that was where it all started…

-Because after that, I came up with idea of making use of “brave heart” by having it play as an insert song for the evolution sequences on TV.
+Because after that, we came up with idea of making use of “brave heart” by having it play as an insert song for the evolution sequences on TV.

 “It’s such a wonderful song, can’t we do something with it?
 Can’t we do something so tons of people can hear it?”
-With that, I made that proposal.
+With that, we made that proposal.

-That’s what I had in mind for “brave heart”.
+That’s what we had in mind for “brave heart”.

 It really was making the best use of what we had, so what do you all think?
 Personally, I still get excited with anticipation every time I hear that intro.

 Shouko Ohmori-san’s lyrics are great, and I think “brave heart” was where the originality of the “Digimon sound” comes from.
 Also, this song was how I met Michihiko Ohta-san.